sannatikk/web-portfolio/README.md

-# Intro to Web Applications: Course Project
+# My Student Portfolio

-## OAMK 3rd semester course (5 ECTS), specialization in Software Development
+## OAMK 3rd semester Intro To Web Applications course (5 ECTS), specialization in Software Development

 This website started out as just refreshing my HTML+CSS skills by building a simple portfolio, but somehow grew into my final course project.
 Since I wanted to keep the semi-respectable portfolio I had already built, I decided to add a special "Project Playground" web page for additional plain JavaScript sections, accessible through the hamburger menu.
 This Playground page contains the elements required in the grading criteria for the grade I aimed for which didn't really fit into a portfolio.
 (Like a slideshow of puffin photos or quotes from the BBC radio comedy Cabin Pressure.)